 But Paul has simple advice for us today:

 “Let’s not be weary in doing good, for we will reap in due season if we don’t give up.”Galatians 6:9

 If you are tired today or you don’t feel like your hard work is making a difference, don’t give up.
-Some fruit takes longer to develop (maybe even years or decades).
-If we continue doing what is right, fruit will grow in time.
+Some lessons in faith and truth take longer to develop (maybe even years or decades).
+If we continue doing what is right, fruit of spirit will grow within our children in time.